vanHeemstraSystems/threagile/300/README.md

 **Trust Boundaries**

-> Depicted as dotted rectangles
+> Depicted as dotted rectangles.

 These define the limits within which data is considered secure and trustworthy.